 As IT community grows every year it is natural that supporting events like conferences, user group or hackathons will appear more often.
 Developers are attracted by free food and drinks, top speakers or new devices to test.

 What to choose?

-At some point there are so many events that they overlap.
-Choosing the right date for organizers can be a tough decision because a competitor in neighborhood can steal attendees 🙂
+At some point, there are so many events that they overlap.
+Choosing the right date for organizers can be a tough decision because a competitor in the neighbourhood can steal attendees :)

-But what is there for us – software engineers seeking for fresh knowledge.
-We want to spend time in a best possible way.
-We want to show up in best places.
+But what is there for us - software engineers seek fresh knowledge.
+We want to spend time in the best possible way.
+We want to show up in the best places.

 - Core conferences

 - General development

 Let's take each type one by one:

 Each session is very interesting.
 Barely something is off-topic.
 That conference type is highly focused on a certain aspect in computer programming.
 For example cloud computing or microservices.